- Canberra Girls Grammar School

 The Upper Ground Floor is a light weight structure containing the CGGS educational facility and the cafe, both with direct address to Yarralumla Bay and on grade access from the existing carpark adjacent.
 The multipurpose learning spaces enjoy unobstructed flexibility, achieved through operable walls and generous floor plates.
 This flexibility allows for the accommodation of a range of purposed, including educational workshops, lectures and conferences.

-This facility will be an asset to both the school, and the public, providing a highly tuned and valued design that utilises this prime lakefront site.
+This facility is designed for use by both the school and the public.
+The outcome is a highly flexible facility that utilises this prime lakefront site.